 The faculty's ethnic diversity is on par with the national average.

 If you desire a campus with a relatively equal balance of males and females, this may be the school for you.

-At Baptist University of the Americas, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Baptist University of the Americas, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Baptist University of the Americas is equally balanced.